calogica/dbt-expectations/README.md

 This package includes a reference to [**dbt-date**](https://github.com/calogica/dbt-date) which in turn references [**dbt-utils**](https://github.com/fishtown-analytics/dbt-utils) so there's no need to also import dbt-utils in your local project.

 Note: we no longer include `spark_utils` in this package to avoid versioning conflicts.
-If you are running this package on non-core (Snowflake, BigQuery, Redshift, Postgres) platforms, you will need to use a package like `spark_utils` to shim macros.
+If you are running this package on non-core platforms (outside of Snowflake, BigQuery, Redshift, Postgres), you will need to use a package like `spark_utils` to shim macros.

 For example, in `packages.yml`, you will need to include the relevant package: